Age Reversal Research Update

 There is one recent and particularly interesting anecdote about a single NAD+ infusion improving cognitive function and energy levels in one person, though this individual did not follow-up with a maintenance regimen of NAD+ supplementation.
 You can read this anecdote in a Vice article here.

 Several arms of the NAD+ studies, including intravenous infusions, intramuscular injections, and iontophoresis patches, have been completed and there are now clinics around the country offering NAD+ infusions for potential reversal of age-related disorders.

 Some of these clinics offer in-home infusions at a higher cost, but you can travel to the clinics for daily infusions that usually cost less money.
 Infusions cost about $1,000 to $1,500 per day.

 Scientists are currently evaluating differing doses for each NAD+ infusion and will convey their suggestions to doctors who have registered on the www.RescueElders.org website.

 We expect there will soon be doctors in most metropolitan areas prescribing NAD+ infusions.
 We are working with physicians in Europe and elsewhere to help develop clinics offering NAD+ infusions around the world.
-Here is a list of doctors in the U.S. who may prescribe NAD+ infusions for its potential age reversal effects today:

 For longer life,